OgataiKhan/db-first/README.md

 ### Transmission

 E.g., manual, automatic.
 VARCHAR(50) is used to account for, for example, Continuously Variable Transmission.
-The field should always be NOT NULL.
+The field can be NULL at first and added later.

 ### VIN